asanzdiego/markdownslides/doc/md/readme.md

 - Export to PDF with [DeckTape](https://github.com/astefanutti/decktape).
 - Book creation from some md files with enumeration.
 - Possibility of adding a footer to the slides.

+## Relese 4.0

+- Fix some bugs.
+- Add bookmarks to the slides.
+- Improve file names.

 # ![Adolfo Sanz De Diego](../img/asanzdiego.png){style=box-shadow:none;vertical-align:middle;width:100px;} Author